PNNL-Comp-Mass-Spec/Venn-Diagram-Plotter/bin/Readme.txt

 Venn Diagram Plotter

-This program will draw correctly proportioned and positioned Venn diagrams.
-A Venn diagram is a method of visualizing the amount of overlap between two lists of data, using circles to signify the size of each circle and positioning the circles such that the area of overlap represents the amount of list overlap.
+This program will draw correctly proportioned and positioned Venn diagrams, supporting both 2-circle and 3-circle Venn diagrams (though the overlap regions of 3-circle Venn diagrams are not always to scale).
+A Venn diagram is a method of visualizing the amount of overlap between two (or three) lists of data, using circles to signify the size of each circle and positioning the circles such that the area of overlap represents the amount of list overlap.

-The program includes a graphical user interface (GUI) where the user enters sizes and amount of overlap between the two lists (the overlap must be determined separately by the user).
-The resultant Venn diagrams are displayed, the colors can be customized, and the diagrams copied to the clipboard or saved to disk.
+The program includes a graphical user interface (GUI) where the user enters sizes and amount of overlap between the two (or three) lists (the overlap must be determined separately by the user).
+The resultant Venn diagrams are displayed, the colors can be customized, and the diagrams can be copied to the clipboard or saved to disk.

 Double click the VennDiagramPlotter_Installer.msi file to install.
 The program